-The NTC flag (bit [5] of the Flags Register) reads back a '1' if the LM3560 is active in Flash or Torch mode, the device is in NTC mode, and the voltage at LEDI/NTC has fallen below V{TRIP} (1V typical).
-When this has happened, and the LM3560 has been forced into Torch mode or LED shutdown (depending on the state of Configuration Register 2 bit [1), the Flags Register must be read, and $V{LEDI/NTC}$ must go above 1V in order to place the device back in normal operation. (see NTC MODE section for more details).
+The NTC flag (bit [5] of the Flags Register) reads back a '1' if the LM3559 is active in Flash or Torch mode, the device is in NTC mode, and the voltage at LEDI/NTC has fallen below $V{TRIP}$ (1V typical).
+When this has happened and the LM3559 has been forced into Torch mode or LED shutdown (depending on the state of Configuration Register 2 bit [1), the Flags Register must be read, and the voltage at NTC must go above 1V in order to place the device back in normal operation.
+(See NTC MODE section for more details).

-VIN FLASH MONITOR FAULT
+INPUT VOLTAGE FLASH MONITOR FAULT

-The VIN Flash Monitor Flag (bit [6] of the Flags Register) reads back a '1' if the VIN Flash Monitor is enabled and VIN falls below the programmed VIN Flash Monitor threshold.
+The $V{IN}$ Flash Monitor Flag (bit [6] of the Flags Register) reads back a '1' when the Input Voltage Flash Monitor is enabled and $V{IN}$ falls below the programmed VIN Flash Monitor threshold.
 This flag must be read back in order to resume normal operation after the LED current has been forced to the lower flash current setting.

-VIN MONITOR FAULT
+INPUT VOLTAGE MONITOR FAULT

-The VIN Monitor Flag (bit [7] of the Flag Register) reads back a '1' when the VIN Monitor is enabled and VIN falls below the programmed VIN Monitor threshold.
-This flag must be read back and VIN must go above the VIN Monitor Threshold in order to resume normal operation after the LED current has been forced to Torch mode or turned off due to a VIN Monitor event.
+The $V{IN}$ Monitor Flag (bit [7] of the Flags Register) reads back a '1' when the Input Voltage Monitor is enabled and $V{IN}$ falls below the programmed VIN Monitor threshold.
+This flag must be read back and $V{IN}$ must go above the VIN Monitor threshold in order to resume normal operation.